 Students entering Lehigh's ChBE Ph.D. program with an MS/ME degree in Chemical Engineering from another institution may be eligible to have up to two of the four core courses waived upon entry into the PhD program.
 The Graduate Committee will make an effort to proactively evaluate student transcripts, however it is recommended that students who are interested in a course waiver also consider submitting a petition.
-Students entering Lehigh's ChBE Ph.D. program with an MS/ME degree in another discipline may petition to have no more than two of the four core courses on the basis of graduate level courses completed during their MS/ME degrees waived..
-In order for course waiver requests to be considered, they must be submitted to the Graduate Program Coordinator (via inchegs@lehigh.edu) by no later than 4 weeks ahead of the first day of the semester along with, at a minimum, the detailed course syllabus and official documentation of the grade received in the course.
-Requests may be made for additional material to help in the evaluation of the request.
+Students entering Lehigh's ChBE Ph.D. program with an MS/ME degree in another discipline may petition to have no more than two of the four core courses on the basis of graduate level courses completed during their MS/ME degrees waived.
+In order for course waiver requests to be considered, they must be submitted to the Graduate Program Coordinator (via incheqs@lehigh.edu) by no later than 2 weeks ahead of the first day of the semester along with, at a minimum, the detailed course syllabus and official documentation of the grade received in the course.
+Requests may be made for additional material to help in the evaluation of the request; such material may include sample exams, HW assignments, etc.

-Decisions on Core Course Waiver Requests: The waiver and course material provided by the student will be reviewed collectively by the past 2-3 instructors of the course.
+Decisions on Core Course Waiver Requests: The waiver and course material provided by the student will be reviewed by the Graduate Committee, with input from the past 1-3 instructors of the course on an as needed basis.
 Decisions regarding the waiver request will be made based, at least in part, upon the student having earned a grade of at least an A- in the course and an assessment of the extent of overlap with the material covered in the equivalent Lehigh course.